 The only downside to bear in mind here is that Roth IRAs have pretty low contribution limits.
-The limit for 2020 is $6,000.
+The limit for 2023 is $6,500 ($7,500 if you are 50 or older.)
 That means if you’re wanting to gift a larger amount of money, a UGMA custodial account might be the more flexible option.

 5) Give cash